werf/werf/docs/_includes/reference/cli/werf_kubectl_run.md

   -o, --output=''
             Output format.
 One of: json|yaml|name|go-template|go-template-file|template|templatefile
             |jsonpath|jsonpath-as-json|jsonpath-file.
-      --override-type='merge'
-            The method used to override the generated object: json, merge, or strategic.
       --overrides=''
             An inline JSON override for the generated object.
 If this is non-empty, it is used to
             override the generated object.
 Requires that the object supply a valid apiVersion field.